logo for pulau-pangkor.com

 If you decide to take the road from Parit Buntar to Kuala Kurau, you will skip Bagan Serai.
 My little friend Johan and I cycled this road in 2006, see our report about this journey.

 The second road goes to Bukit Mertajam, Kulim, Selama and then on the old road to Taiping.
-It's described in more details here
+It's described in more details here.
+This is far more superiour and scenic route.

 If you decide to stay a night in Taiping, which is more then worth, see our Taiping page for details about Taiping.